 I know mine own unworthiness:

 Ah!
-Give to me the marriage robe of faith;
+Give to me of faith the marriage robe;

 Let thine own merits serve as mine adornment!